JunghyeonAhn/SQL-Project-/Stream Success Factor Analysis/README.md

 # 🎧 Stream Success Factor Analysis
-In this project involved the comprehensive cleaning and analysis of an 2023 Spotify dataset, utilising MySQL in the DBeaver environment.
+In this project involved the comprehensive cleaning and analysis of an 2023 Spotify dataset, utilising MySQL in the DBeaver environment and for correlation analysis Python was used in Google colab.

 #### Key Phases: